-The ‘Arrived’ and ‘Departed’ columns on the Route Plan provide a very basic way of tracking the status of your Dispatch, allowing you to follow the carrier step-by-step through each Location.
-While this sort of detailed tracking may seem unnecessary for simple dispatches, it can be much more useful for longer or more complicated routes with multiple pick-ups or deliveries.
+The ‘Arrived’ and ‘Departed’ columns on the Route Plan provide a fundamental way of tracking the status of your Dispatch, allowing you to follow the carrier step-by-step through each Location.
+While this sort of detailed tracking may seem unnecessary for simple dispatches, it can be useful for longer or more complicated routes with multiple pick-ups or deliveries.

-Toggling any of the ‘arrived’ or ‘departed’ flags will automatically mark all the flags prior to it in the route plan as completed.
+Toggling any of the ‘arrived’ or ‘departed’ flags will automatically mark all the flags before it in the route plan as completed.

 Editing the Schedule

 Sometimes a carrier is unavoidably delayed.
-Sometimes the customer needs the shipment to arrive earlier than they originally thought — or later.
-By editing the Route Plan, you can keep on top of these changes, and also create a record of when the shipments were actually picked up and delivered.
+Sometimes the customer needs the shipment to arrive earlier than they initially thought — or later.
+By editing the Route Plan, you can keep on top of these changes and record when the shipments were picked up and delivered.

 Note that changes to the schedule in the Dispatch are not the same as changing the pick-up and delivery times in the Shipment itself — this allows you to track what actually happened (the Dispatch) separately from what was originally planned (the Shipment/Order), which can be useful for later review.

 Adding a new Location can be handy for a number of reasons.
-If a road closure or traffic issue has required a major detour that you want to track, Locations can be used to reflect that; if there was an accident or truck breakdown, you may want to add the specific Location where it occurred for auditing purposes.
+For example, if a road closure or traffic issue has required a significant detour that you want to track, Locations can be used to reflect that; if there was an accident or truck breakdown, you might want to add the specific location where it occurred for auditing purposes.
 You may also want to add specific Border Crossings as Locations.

-Keep in mind, however, that these Locations are not pick-up or drop-off points.
+However, keep in mind that these Locations are not pick-up or drop-off points.
 Adding picks and drops should be handled by adding Shipments to the Dispatch or Order.

 When you first dispatched the Order, you probably added a Bill to your Expenses related to the carrier responsible for moving the load.
-However, additional expenses sometimes crop up during the course of a dispatch, which you will want to record on the Dispatch.
-In most cases, these will all arrive as part of the invoice from your chosen Carrier — so it may make sense to simply wait until that arrives, before adding/modifying the existing amounts.
+However, additional expenses sometimes crop up during a dispatch, which you will want to record on the Dispatch.
+In most cases, these will all arrive as part of the invoice from your chosen Carrier — so it may make sense to wait until that arrives before adding/modifying the existing amounts.
 In other cases, though, you may want to update the Dispatch on the fly to track expected costs.

-When dispatching to Company owned equipment, driven by a company driver, or when dispatching to an Owner Operator contracted to your company it is very useful to know the “empty” miles driven from the truck’s last delivery location.
-We all want to keep our empty miles down so having them reported in the application will allow them to be shown on reports, used to calculate driver pay and for analysis purposes.
+When dispatching Company-owned equipment, driven by a company driver, or dispatching to an Owner Operator contracted to your company, it is very useful to know the “empty” miles driven from the truck’s last delivery location.
+We all want to keep our empty miles down, so having them reported in the application will allow them to be shown on reports, used to calculate driver pay and for analysis purposes.

-Once that toggle is on (green), every time you dispatch a company truck or an owner operator truck, the software will insert the last know delivery location and populate it at the top of the route plan on the new dispatch.
-If there were multiple drops on the last dispatch, the software will ask you to choose which one to populate and you can choose the one by the green plus sign
+Once that toggle is on (green), every time you dispatch a company truck or an owner-operator truck, the software will insert the last know delivery location and populate it at the top of the route plan on the new dispatch.
+If there were multiple drops on the last dispatch, the software would ask you to choose which one to populate, and you can choose the one by the green plus sign

-Once you have the dispatch created with all locations listed, you can then use the button at the bottom of the route plan to “Calculate Miles” and the software will return total miles for the trip and will also break the segments out.
-If you put your mouse on any location after the first one – to the right of the location plan you will see those “segment” miles
+Once you have the dispatch created with all locations listed, you can then use the button at the bottom of the route plan to “Calculate Miles,” and the software will return the total miles for the trip and will also break the segments out.
+If you put your mouse on any location after the first one – to the right of the location plan, you will see those “segment” miles.

 Switches and Drops